AdamSobieski/Argumentation/Notes/Argumentation and Computing.md

             {
                 if (!precondition.Parameters.All(x => function.Parameters.Contains(x)))
                 {
-                    throw new Exception("Could not auto-create justifications for parameter value bindings, at least of of the function's preconditions involves a parameter not in the function's signature.");
+                    throw new Exception("Could not auto-create justifications for parameter value bindings, at least one of the function's preconditions involves a parameter not in the function's signature.");
                 }
                 justifications.Add(precondition.Apply(bindings));
             }